stellatogrp/l2ws/README.md

 outputs/quadcopter/train_outputs/2022-06-04/15-14-05/
 ```
 In this folder there are many metrics that are stored.
-We highlight the mains ones here.
+We highlight the mains ones here (both the raw data in csv files and the corresponding plots in pdf files).

 - Fixed-point residuals over the test problems